actionless/pikaur/README.md

 Inspired by `pacaur`, `yaourt` and `yay`.

-Instead of trying to be smarter than pacman (by using `--nodeps`, `--force`, `--noconfirm` and so) it just interactively tells pacman what to do.
+Instead of trying to be smarter than pacman (by using `--nodeps`, `--force`, `--ask`, `--noconfirm` and so) it just interactively tells pacman what to do.
 If pacman will ask some unexpected question user will be just able to answer it manually.

 If some `pacman` or `makepkg` operation failed for irrelevant reason (like timed out `sudo` prompt) pikaur will suggest to restart the operation and instead of failing the whole transaction you could also skip the failed operation.